Effect of Snapshot Integration

 And the power is

-Now, let’s assume that the sky is rotating in the $x$ direction such that in a single snapshot, it moves by a total $\Delta x$.
+Now, let’s assume that the sky is rotating in the x direction such that in a single snapshot, it moves by a total Δx.
 Within this time, we are averaging visibilities.
 In reality, this will be a discrete sum (I think), but let’s write it as continuous:

 From here, let’s use the Fourier Shift Theorem: